isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Fig 4 from Meijer 2014 in NeuroQuantology" src="/images/The_dimensions_of_the_Universe_from_extremely_small_right_part_to_unthinkable_large.png">
 </div>
 <p><em>Figure 4.
-The dimensions of the Universe from extremely small (right part) to unthinkable large (left part), with humans seemingly in the middle.&nbsp;Meijer, Dirk.
+The dimensions of the Universe from extremely small (right part) to unthinkably large (left part), with humans seemingly in the middle.&nbsp;Meijer, Dirk.
 (2014).
 The Universe as a Cyclic Organized Information System: John Wheeler’s World Revisited.
 NeuroQuantology.
 13. 10.14704/nq.2015.13.1.798.</em>
 </p>
 <p>While Assoc.
 Prof. Tan explored the theoretical foundations of string
 theory from a scientist's point of a view, Dr. Joyce Koh Beetuan's talk